ManuelRodriguez331/bibtextomediawiki/README.md

 Converts Bibtex format into mediawiki syntax which is spoken by a famous encyclopedia

 ### Description
-Creating a Wikipedia article or extending an existing one is only possible, if academic references are used.
-Unfortunately, the mediawiki system isn't using the bibtex format, but has developed it's own citation template.
-Converting from existing bibtex bibliographic references into the Mediawiki citation format is possible with the following Javascript project.

-What the user has to do is to download the HTML file into a working directory, and open it in a webbrowser.
-Then, the bibtex citation is put into the left window and the converter produces the appropriate Mediawiki syntax.
+It's not possible to enter bibtex formatted bibliographic references directly into the mediawiki editor.
+If someone likes to contribute to the online encyclopedia, he has to provide the references in the citation format of mediawiki.
+For doing so, the HTML file is downloaded into a working directory, a bookmark is created for the file and then the user can copy&paste the bibtex file into the left window.

+The converter is parsing the items, modifies the special characters and removes the white spaces.

 ### Screenshot

 ![screenshot](/screenshot.png)

 ### Changelog
+version 0.7
+- remove special characters in bibtex: \" \'
+- rule 891 for detecting invalid DOI
+- example bibtex with special character

 version 0.6

 - Javascript prototypes instead of plain functions